SaaS SEO

 2. B2B sales cycles are long.

 You cannot look at a snapshot data view of customers in the same month of SEO investment.
-Instead, you need to start doing a cohort analysis looking at how signups or leads convert of a period of time of up to 12 months from signup creation date.
+Instead, you need to start doing a cohort analysis looking at how signups or leads convert over a period of time of up to 12 months from the signup creation date.

 3. SEO is compounding.